kfarleigh/kfarleigh.github.io/_pages/splash-page.md

   actions:
     - label: "About"
       url: "/about/"
-excerpt: "Genomics of local adpatation"
+excerpt: "Population genomics and bioinformatics"
 ---